Skip to main content Skip to main navigation Skip to search

 You will need to answer this CP question when lodging your full import declaration.

-IFIS: Are the goods ready-to-eat berries that are either fresh, chilled, frozen or dried, and are not retorted?
+IFIS: Are the goods ready-to-eat berries that are either fresh, chilled, frozen or dried and are not retorted?
+For ready-to-eat berries that are fresh, chilled or frozen you must provide a food safety management certificate.

 Inspection and testing